 The government of Ireland agreed on January 19 on a new recurring holiday, along with a once-off public holiday for remembering the Covid-19 pandemic.

-The new public holiday will be observed in celebration of Imbolc, also called St. Brigid’s Day, on February 1.
+The new public holiday will be observed in the celebration of Imbolc, also called St. Brigid’s Day, on February 1.
 This will be the first Irish public holiday named after a woman.
 St. Brigid of Ireland is the only female of the three Christian patron saints of Ireland.

 With the decision, all four of the Celtic seasonal festivals will be public holidays: Bealtaine in May, Lunaghasa in August and Samhain, or Halloween, in October-November.